-Slip time t3 time from the beginning of the torque increase up to the end of the condition at which the steady-state temperature is reached.
-The Operating condition at operating temperature operating temperature corresponds to the overtemperature according to DIN VDE 0580 plus the ambient temperature.
+Slip time t3 time from the beginning of the torque increase up to the end of the operating temperature corresponds to the overtemperature according to DIN VDE 0580 plus the ambient temperature.
 Unless otherwise specified, the ambient temperature is 35°C.